Head & Neck Cancer Treatment in Hyderabad

 Should children get the HPV vaccine?

 Yes.
 Given between ages 9 and 14 (catch-up to 26), the HPV vaccine prevents the strains most strongly linked to cervical, anal, and oropharyngeal cancers.
-One of the most effective cancer-prevention tools available.
+The same vaccine that prevents cervical cancer in women also prevents HPV-related throat cancers in men and women.
+Tobacco-driven oral and laryngeal cancers share the risk profile of lung cancer — counselling for either should cover both.

 What does treatment involve?